chzerv/nix-config/README.md

 # Disclaimer for the visitor

-I've known about Nix for a while, but only recently dove into it, mostly for managing development environments.
-I found the process so exciting that I decided to also use it for managing my dotfiles and entire system configuration.
-Since I'm still a beginner, the code might not be of the best quality or follow best practices and is always subject to change.
+I have only recently dove into Nix, so the code might not be of the best quality or follow best practices and is always subject to change.
+Also note that these are **_my_** dotfiles.

-> [!Warning]
-> These are **_my_** dotfiles.
 They are always evolving and are specifically made for my needs.
 They are **NOT** guaranteed to work for you!
 With that in mind, feel free to take a look around and pick anything you like!

 # Features